 They don’t bite or sting but one site I looked at said that, if you pick one up, it can mistake you for a tree and attempt to pierce your ‘bark’ for a tasty suck.
 Ouch.

 More recently, when I was in the hospital in Atlanta, my wife and two girls stayed at the hospital’s family apartments.
 One night, after tucking me in and making their way back to the apartment, they closed the front door and wondered what the odd pecking noise was.
 They followed the noise to the girl’s room to see the windows each covered with three or four three-inch cicadas all tapping on the glass.
-They all squealed with a scared joy and finally the bigs left.
+They all squealed with a scared joy and finally, the bugs left.
 So much for the South.
 Never saw these things in Seattle!

 More on Perspective here: Your Sagging Beam